📖 How-To Guides

 Setup:

-- Settings → Media tab → Audio playback, covers and visuals
+- Settings → Media tab → Images

 - Tap “Select Music Source” button